 Congressional Caucus for Women's Issues--

-Twenty-two years after the Caucus' founding, its membership has grown from 15 to 55.
+Since its founding, Caucus membership has grown from 15 to 63.
 These Congresswomen are nearly as diverse as the constituency of women they represent.
-They come from 24 states, the District of Columbia, and the Virgin Islands; they are African American, Latina, Asian American, and Caucasian.
-Together, these 55 women bring to Congress a wealth of experience as mayors, state legislators, businesswomen, lawyers, doctors, nurses, educators, community activists, mothers, and grandmothers.
+They come from 29 states, the District of Columbia, and the Virgin Islands; they are African American, Latina, Asian American, and Caucasian.
+Together, these women bring to Congress a wealth of experience as mayors, state legislators, businesswomen, lawyers, doctors, nurses, educators, community activists, mothers, and grandmothers.